Vilcek Institute of Graduate Biomedical Sciences Administration

 Lisabeth Greene, MA, Assistant Director, Graduate Student Services

-Ms. Greene oversees registration, is a liaison to NYU’s Graduate School of Arts and Science, certifies PhD degrees, and is the staff advisor for the Sackler Messenger, the student newsletter.
-She also works with the student council and administrative leadership to organize and develop social and academic programs for graduate students, including orientation, the Sackler PhD milestone series, and the Sackler curriculum committee.
+Ms. Greene oversees registration, is a liaison to NYU’s Graduate School of Arts and Science and certifies PhD degrees.
+She also works with the student council and administrative leadership to organize and develop social and academic programs for graduate students, including orientation, the Vilcek PhD milestone series, and the Vilcek curriculum committee.
 Contact her at firstname.lastname@example.org or 212-263-5431.